Zeng Laishun: Chinese Commission to Cuba

 Following the 1842 Treaty of Nanking at the close of the First Opium War, European firms began transporting large numbers of Chinese laborers, lured onto ships under false pretenses, to European colonies for use as indentured servants.
 Although British involvement in this coolie trade declined after legislation in 1855, Spanish firms imported record numbers of laborers in the 1860s and 1870s, mainly to the sugar plantations of Spanish Cuba and the guano mines of Peru.
 Approximately 142,000 Chinese workers were shipped to Cuba, and 90,000 to Peru.
 They faced extremely poor conditions that grew increasingly dire by the 1870s, forced to continue work even after the expiration of their contract.
-Less than 2% managed to return home.
+Fewer than 2% managed to return home.

 Western observers such as the minister and physician Peter Parker had publicly denounced the practice as inhumane.
 British and American diplomats grew concerned that it could damage the image of Westerners in China, but the Qing government itself was hesitant to act.
 Prince Gong, concerned by reports from missionary Samuel Wells Williams, petitioned the Tongzhi Emperor to send a commission to Cuba to investigate.
 Gong appointed Chen Lanbin as the head of the commission, alongside Zeng and six other Chinese and Western dignitaries.
 The commission was tasked to investigate the abuse of Chinese workers and assemble a report with the evidence collected.

 Zeng was dispatched slightly before the rest of the commission to prepare for its arrival.
 He traveled to Havana in late 1873 or early 1874 to discuss the laborers' working conditions with American and British diplomats, staying around ten days before returning to the United States.
 Although disrupted by both plantation owners and the Cuban colonial government, the commission was able to gather almost 3,000 interviews.
 The mission's reports led to increased international pressure against Spain, leading to an 1877 Sino-Spanish treaty ending the practice and returning workers to China.